 This article explores the differences between corn and flour tortillas to help you decide.

-Tortillas are a thin flatbread, usually made from either corn or wheat flour.
+Tortillas are a thin flatbread usually made from either corn or wheat flour.
 Their popularity in the United States has surged, as has the number of health-focused options.

-On the other hand, flour tortillas are typically made of a dough of refined wheat flour, water, shortening or lard, salt, baking soda, and other ingredients to help develop the gluten.
+On the other hand, flour tortillas are typically made from a dough of refined wheat flour, water, shortening or lard, salt, baking soda, and other ingredients to help develop the gluten.
 This yields a softer and sturdier texture (1).